Baystate Medical Practices Physician and Advanced Practice Provider Well-Being

 Baystate Health's Commitment to Optimize Professional Fulfillment

-Baystate Health recognizes that provider wellness needs to be a significant focus given feedback from providers and the important role they play in ensuring the safety, quality and value of care to our patients.
+Baystate Health recognizes that physician and APP wellness needs to be a significant focus given feedback from team members and the important role they play in ensuring the safety, quality, and value of care to our patients.
 Baystate is committed to improving the professional fulfillment and personal well-being of physicians and advanced practitioners, through a comprehensive and long-term strategic plan that aligns with individual, team and organizational priorities at Baystate.
-As such, the Provider Well-being Advisory Council was founded in 2018 to address the challenges and implement solutions.
+As such, the BMP Wellness Council was founded in 2018 to address the challenges and implement solutions.

 Strategic Objectives and Key Areas of Focus